serhatarslan-hub/cs244-ICW_testing/README.md

 # Initial Congestion Window Size Measuring

-This repository tries to reproduce the results for initial congestion window size measurements presented on "On Inferring TCP Behavior" by Jitendra Padhye, and Sally Floyd.
+This repository attempts to reproduce the results measuring the initial congestion window (ICW) size used by popular web servers.
+We aim to replicate the size measurements presented on "On Inferring TCP Behavior" by Jitendra Padhye and Sally Floyd.

 The results are designed to be reproduced on a machine running Ubuntu 14.04.
 Below are the instructions to reproduce:

 ## Installation and Reproduction Steps: